-Google’s BigQuery is a perfect fit as Marketing Analytics Data Warehouse.
+Google’s BigQuery is a great fit as Marketing Analytics Data Warehouse.
 Google Analytics 360 uses BigQuery.
 If you are using free Google Analytics and Google Ads, you can also import their data into BigQuery via Google App Script or Ads Script.
 External data can be imported to enhance this data and this sets no limits in building own machine learning models.
 Models include forecasting, regression, classification, clustering, recommendation systems and more.

 Google ML enables you to apply machine learning to BigQuery data by using standard SQL syntax.
 This is groundbreaking for Marketing Analytics, since it increases model development speed by: